studioml/studio/docs/ec2_setup.rst

 Install boto3
 -------------

-studioml interacts with AWS via boto3 API.
+StudioML interacts with AWS via boto3 API.
 Thus, in order to use EC2 cloud, you'll need to install boto3:

 ::